There are four core things you can work on to attract Mr. Right:

 In this case, immature women tend to date immature men.
 If you deal with your emotions in an unhealthy manner… It’s likely you’ll attract someone that does the same.
 This will damage the relationship.

+How to attract the right men or attract your soul mate?
 Overall, as you become what you want in a man (confident, mature, etc.)… It’ll be much EASIER to identify the Mr. Rights and Mr. Wrongs.

 Until then: Be patient – being single can be a fabulous thing!
 Be careful.
 Love yourself.
 And… Keep growing.